Robert Kilroy-Silk: Early life

 Robert's mother Rose remarried in 1946, to family friend John Francis Kilroy, a car worker at the Rootes plant in Warwickshire.
-He adopted the young boy, who from then used the surname Kilroy-Silk.
+He adopted Robert, who from then used the surname Kilroy-Silk.

 Kilroy-Silk failed his eleven-plus examination, for entry to selective schools, in 1953.
-He spent his first year at a secondary modern school and later passed the review exam and went to Saltley Grammar School, Saltley, Birmingham.
+He spent his first year at a secondary modern school and later passed the review exam and went to Saltley Grammar School in Saltley, Birmingham.
 He attended the London School of Economics to study politics and economics.

 Marriage and early career

 In 1963, Kilroy-Silk married Jan Beech, daughter of a shop steward.
 The couple met when he was 18 and she was 17.
 They have a son and a daughter.

 After graduation he became a lecturer in politics at the University of Liverpool, serving from 1966 to 1974.
 He published a theoretical work, Socialism since Marx, in 1972.
-Kilroy-Silk moved to Warleigh House in Plymouth in 2015 with his wife.